 During team building sessions, team members are often focused on the task at hand.
 But after the event is over, the wheels in their minds begin to turn.
 As they think over the events of the day, they will be inspired, mentally stimulated, and recharged.
 And they will come into work thinking about new ideas and things they want to accomplish with the rest of their team.
 New projects can get started more quickly, and creative ideas can spread more rapidly.

 Create a team that people want to join

 A healthy workplace culture is not just for the team that is working there now.
 Teams change–they gain people, lose people, grow and shrink.
-With these changes inevitably come new personalities, skill sets and ideas.
-A strong team is a team that can accomodate these new members.
+With these changes inevitably come new personalities, skill sets, and ideas.
+A strong team is a team that can accommodate these new members.

 Dealing with adaptation and diversity are elements of team strength.
 It basically comes down to how teams can respond to the new and the different.
 Teams that cannot handle this internally may very well have a hard time engaging with it externally also.
 And one of the best ways to gauge how a team deals with diversity is by seeing how it welcomes new members.

 Team building can help a lot when it comes to new members joining a team.
 Team building can “break the ice” and have new members get to know each other or the rest of the team in a natural way.
 Also, team building can introduce some of the values and ethics of the team that they are joining.